osmarbraz/cohewl/README.md

-# COHEWL - Coherence at Word Level

-## **COHEWL: Assessing the Semantic Coherence of Short Text at the Word Level**
+# COHEWL: Assessing the Semantic Coherence of Short Text at the Word Level

-COHEWL: Avaliando a coerência semântica de texto curto a nível da palavra
+*COHEWL: Avaliando a coerência semântica de texto curto a nível da palavra*

 ## **Abstract**